Tiling by Near Coincidence: Summary and future directions

 \section{Summary and future directions}

 Inspired by physical bilayer systems and their moiré patterns, we have introduced a new method for generating quasiperiodic tilings of the plane.
 The method is both intuitive and rigorous: intuitive because it builds directly on the near coincidence of points from superimposed periodic layers, and rigorous because it can be mapped, in a variety of ways, to the established cut-and-project formalism.
-Using this framework we have reproduced several well-known quasiperiodic tilings, including the octagonal Ammann--Beenker, the dodecagonal Niizeki--Gähler, and the square and hexagonal Fibonacci tilings.
-Along the way, we have identified different ways in which the near-coincidence method corresponds to the cut-and-project approach: in some cases directly, in others after rescaling the coincidence window, and in the hexagonal Fibonacci case after recognizing the existence of several coincidence windows for distinct subsets of vertices.
+Using this framework we have reproduced several well-known quasiperiodic tilings, including the octagonal Ammann--Beenker, the dodecagonal Niizeki--Gähler, and the square and hexagonal Fibonacci tilings, the latter obtained by first analyzing the underlying one-dimensional construction.
+Along the way, we have identified different ways in which the near-coincidence method corresponds to the cut-and-project approach: in some cases directly, in others after rescaling the coincidence window, and in the hexagonal Fibonacci case after recognizing the existence of several coincidence windows associated with distinct vertex classes.
 We note that other bilayer construction schemes were proposed over the years for generating quasiperiodic tilings, which bear some similarities with our near-coincidence method~\cite{Sadoc90,Stampfli12,Sadoc23}.

-While the cut-and-project method remains far more powerful and general, the near-coincidence construction offers a perspective in which certain choices become natural that are rarely considered in the cut-and-project framework.
+While the cut-and-project method remains far more powerful and general, the near-coincidence construction offers a perspective in which certain choices become natural that are rarely considered~\cite{Masakova03} in the cut-and-project framework.
 Chief among these is the use of a circular coincidence window---the simplest and most intuitive choice in our method, but one that is not normally employed in cut-and-project constructions.
 In this way we have discovered new quasiperiodic tilings that would not likely have been encountered otherwise, like the tiling of Fig.~\ref{fig:dod circ c}, containing the tristar tile~\footnote{A similar tristar tiling is obtained by using a larger dodecagonal coincidence window.
 See the last row in the triangular bilayer section of Tab.~\ref{tab:tiling parameters}.}.
-Moreover, the circular window introduces an area proportional to $\pi$, and thus assigns transcendental values to the relative frequencies of local vertex configurations, in contrast to the algebraic frequencies associated with polygonal windows.
-This feature highlights an additional and unexpected richness of the method.

 An important observation concerns the diffraction spectrum, or equivalently the Fourier transform, of the near-coincidence tiling.
 In this framework, the bilayer diffracts as the superposition of the diffraction patterns of the rotated or rescaled individual layers, producing a mixed diffraction pattern that does not constitute a reciprocal lattice, or $\mathbb{Z}$-module, in the strict mathematical sense of closure under vector addition.
 However, the process of accepting only nearly coincident pairs of points and shifting them to their midpoints, which in physical systems may arise from interactions between the layers, generates additional harmonics at linear combinations of Bragg peaks from the separate layers.
 This gives rise to a well-behaved reciprocal lattice, exhibiting closure under vector addition along with the prescribed $N$-fold symmetry.